Hinduism in Assam: Demography

 A part of Hinduism's percentage decline in Assam is due to lower fertility rates compared to the Muslim population and illegal immigration of Bangladeshis in Assam since from the late 1900s.
 Assam's total fertility rate is 1.9 according to NFHS-5.
 The rate is below the replacement rate of 2.1.
 In NFHS-3, which was conducted in 2005–06, Hindus in Assam had fertility rates of 1.95 respectively.
 By 2019–20, NFHS-5 showed Hindu fertility rate have fallen to 1.6.

 Population by district (2011 year)

-Below is a breakdown of the Hindu population by district in the Indian state of Assam according to the 2011 Census of India:

-Hindus are majority in eighteenth districts out of twenty-nine in Assam.
+Below is a breakdown of the Hindu population by district in the Indian state of Assam according to the 2011 Census of India.
+Hindus are majority in 18 districts out of 29 in Assam.